 For most people reading this, the money runs the other way — a slice of the salary heading back to Pakistan around payday.
 The good news: this is the busy corridor, so providers fight hard for it and the rates stay tight.

-- Digital apps: Wise, Remitly and UAE-grown wallets like Pyypl do it all from your phone, usually with a sharper rate and no trip to the mall.
-Pyypl in particular has built a following among workers here precisely because it skips the branch.
+- The digital apps — Wise, Remitly, UAE-grown wallets like Pyypl, and newer entrants like TapTap Send — do it all from your phone, usually at a sharper rate and with no trip to the mall.
+Pyypl in particular has a following among workers here precisely because it skips the branch.

-- Banks: your UAE bank will send money to Pakistan too, but it's usually the priciest route once you factor in their rate.
-Convenient if the money's already sitting there; rarely the best value.
+- Your UAE bank will send to Pakistan too, but it's usually the priciest route once their rate is baked in — convenient if the money's already sitting there, rarely the best value.
+One exception worth knowing: a bank remittance rail like Emirates NBD's DirectRemit reaches Pakistan fast and often fee-free, if you already bank there.

 The money can land in a Pakistani bank account, arrive almost instantly through the Raast instant-payment system, wait at a cash-pickup counter, or drop into a mobile wallet — whatever's easiest for whoever's collecting it.

-In practice, fees on this route run anywhere from nothing to about 25 AED, and it's the exchange-rate margin — not the fee — that usually decides the winner.
-Exchange houses and wallets are typically same-day or instant, and Raast has made bank deposits quick too.
+In practice, fees on this route run from nothing to about 25 AED — but it's the exchange-rate margin, not the fee, that decides most head-to-heads.
+Exchange houses and wallets tend to be same-day or instant, and Raast has made bank deposits quick too.